Intrinsic dimension: Local Intrinsic Dimensionality

-Local intrinsic dimensionality (LID) refers to the observation that often data is distributed on a lower-dimensional manifold when only considering a nearby subset of the data.
-For example the function $f(x,y) = x + \max\{0, |y|-1\}$ can be considered one-dimensional when y is close to 0 (with one variable x), two-dimensional when y is close to 1, and again one-dimensional when y is positive and much larger than 1 (with variable x+y).
+Different parts of a dataset might have different intrinsic dimensions.
+This is often referred to as local intrinsic dimensionality (LID).
+Often data is distributed on a lower-dimensional manifold when only considering a nearby subset of the data.
+For example, the function $f(x,y) = x + \max\{0, |y|-1\}$ can be considered one-dimensional when y is close to 0 (with one variable x), two-dimensional when y is close to 1, and again one-dimensional when y is positive and much larger than 1 (with variable x+y).

 Local intrinsic dimensionality is often used with respect to data.
 It then usually is estimated based on the k nearest neighbors of a data point, often based on a concept related to the doubling dimension in mathematics.
 Since the volume of a d-sphere grows exponentially in d, the rate at which new neighbors are found as the search radius is increased can be used to estimate the local intrinsic dimensionality (e.g., GED estimation).
 However, alternate approaches of estimation have been proposed, for example angle-based estimation.

+Intrinsic dimension estimation

+Intrinsic dimension of data manifolds can be estimated by many methods, depending on assumptions of the data manifold.
+A 2016 review is.